 In particular on this blog we are going to look at how to lower the GI even further.

-To lower the glycemic index of a carbohydrate you need to add extra fat and protein; we are going to do that today with coconut cream and chickpeas.
+To lower the glycemic index of a carbohydrate you need to add extra fat and protein; we are going to do that today with coconut cream and chickpeas to make your low GI butternut soup.

 The basic ingredients are